hyan36/fdr/Readme.md

 ### Q11 - Define `minHeight`

-Instead of defining our own `minimum` function, we will just try to utilize the existing minimum function.
+Instead of defining our own `minimum` function, we will just try to utilize the existing minimum function provided by `Data.List`.

 As a result, we will need to define a new instance for `Ord Tree`.
 The order of two trees are determined by their height.
+The benefit of this approach is that we can utilize the out of functions instead of defining our own.
+However, it changes the default of definition of `t1 < t2`.
+Given that in this assignment, we won't have other definition of the expression, I choose decide to follow this approach.

 ``` {.haskell .literate}
 instance Ord Tree where